 What is a money market account and how does it work?

-A money market account is a type of savings account that can be found at banks and credit unions.
-These high-rate money market accounts may pay a higher interest rate than traditional savings accounts, but their minimum deposit and balance requirements are often higher.
+A money market account is a type of savings deposit account that can be found at banks and credit unions.
+These high-rate money market accounts may pay a higher interest rate than traditional savings accounts, but their minimum deposit and balance requirements may be higher.

 That said, safety is still a top feature of these financial tools.
-Money market accounts are insured up to $250,000 at banks by the Federal Deposit Insurance Corp. and at credit unions by the National Credit Union Association.
+Money market accounts are insured up to $250,000 at banks that are insured by FDIC.
+The National Credit Union Share Insurance Fund (NCUSIF) provides all members of federally insured credit unions with $250,000 of coverage for single ownership accounts at a National Credit Union Administration (NCUA) credit union.

 Who should get a money market account?